MySQL Database Management and Usage in ServBay

 REVOKE ALL PRIVILEGES ON *.* FROM 'your_username'@'localhost';

--- Then grant only specific privileges on a given database
+-- Then grant specific permissions on a specific database

 GRANT SELECT, INSERT, UPDATE, DELETE ON mydatabase.* TO 'your_username'@'localhost';